Learn the components of a good review and how to line up your first few gigs for free products, trips or services in exchange for your honest reviews.

 Underpromise, Overdeliver and Safeguard Yourself

-Now, it’s time for you to jump in and get started.
-Practice on your favorite items and use social media to promote your posts, tagging the brand you’re raving about.
-Don’t forget to use SEO and tag friends, family and people you’re connected too that you think will be interested in the review as well.
+Now, it's time for you to jump in and get started.
+Practice on your favorite items and use social media to promote your posts, tagging the brand you're raving about.
+Don't just stop at one or two posts – persistence is key.
+Keep improving your blog, if you are new – share your blog with friends and family members to start, learn and implement good SEO, and keep publishing good content.